 Akoa Sector Standard Polo Shirt with LOGO (navy/white) Akoa Sector Reversible Long Sleeve Top with LOGO (navy/royal) Akoa Basic Shorts (navy) Optional – Fiden Hanes Hoody with LOGO (navy/white) Plain Socks (navy) Trainers, not pumps Football Boots Shin Pads Gum Shield

 Physical Education in Key Stage 3

 Every student at TCA is expected to take part in Physical Education lessons.
-Students participate in 2 hours of PE a week and our curriculum covers a range of activities to develop individual skills and understanding.
-Lessons are taught in mixed teaching groups and activities are taught in ½ termly blocks.
-The New KS3 PE Curriculum aims to provide High Quality PE Lessons which engage students in both traditional sports as well as new and alternative activities.
+Students participate in 4 hours of PE a fortnight and our curriculum covers a range of activities to develop individual skills and understanding.
+Lessons are taught in mixed teaching groups and activities are normally taught in 6 week blocks.
+The KS3 PE Curriculum aims to provide High Quality PE Lessons which engage students in both traditional sports as well as new and alternative activities.
 We strive for all students to achieve and be challenged in many different mediums and roles.

 All students are assessed in line with grade descriptors for the PE curriculum.

 When entering Year 7 we assess each student for a baseline assessment (their starting point) and then an end of unit assessment (their level after a series of lessons).
 This enables us and the student concerned to know exactly how much progress they have made and how effective our teaching has been, as well as how receptive they have been as a good learner.